rtCamp/login-with-google/README.md

 ## Usage Instructions

-1. You will need to register a new application at https://github.com/settings/applications/new
+1. You will need to register a new application at https://console.cloud.google.com/apis/dashboard

 2. `Authorization callback URL` should be like `https://yourdomain.com/wp-login.php`, where `https://yourdomain.com` will be replaced by your site URL.

-3. Once you create the app, you will receive the `Client ID` and `Client Secret`, add these credentials in `Settings > Login with github` settings page in their respective fields.
+3. Once you create the app, you will receive the `Client ID` and `Client Secret`, add these credentials in `Settings > Login with google` settings page in their respective fields.

 4. `Create new user` enables new user registration irrespective of `Membership` settings in `Settings > General`; as sometimes enabling user registration can lead to lots of spam users.